aliciasillers/NLR-Identification/Clusters/README.md

 Removes windows with 0 genes or 1 gene

+4. allnlrgenes.sh

+Returns a bed file with locations and subgroups of all NLRs

-4. getclusters.sh
+5. getclusters.sh

-Returns a bed file with the genes overlapping each window.
+Returns a file with the genes overlapping each window.
 Duplicates resulting from the sliding windows may need to be removed.

-5. getclusterinfo.sh
+6. getclusterinfo.sh

 Returns a list of clusters with the number of genes in each cluster and which NLR subgroups are represented